 - Drip-Dry / Air-Dry by hanging the garment on a plastic or wooden clothes hanger (avoid metal ones, in fact try to avoid having the latex, especially light coloured one, coming in contact with metals as it can stain…also with perfumes by the way.

-- When dry, apply a silicone oil-based dressing aid such as Pjur Cult inside and out.
+- When dry, apply a silicone based dressing aid such as Pjur Cult inside and out.

-I want to thank Libidex for providing some of the information above and especially for the technical specs.
+Thanks to Libidex for providing some of the the technical information above.